tehwalris/forest/doc/codemod-purposes.md

   - `template-literals`
     - replace additions of strings with template literals
   - `touchable`
-    - replace JSX element by it's children
+    - replace JSX element by its children
     - only if it has a specific kind of parent
-    - only if it is the only child of it's parent
+    - only if it is the only child of its parent
   - `trailing-commas`
     - formatting changes
   - `unchain-variables`